mvac7/SDCC_AY38910RT_Lib/README.md

 ---
 ## Description

-This project is an opensource library with basic functions for work with PSG AY-3-8910 or compatible.
+This project is an opensource library functions for access to internal or external MSX PSG AY-3-8910 in Real Time.

 Designed for developing MSX applications using Small Device C Compiler (SDCC).